Newton Rigg Review Frequently Asked Questions (FAQs)

 No. The final decision by the governing body to close Newton Rigg Campus remains in place, and means Askham Bryan College will not be providing educational provision beyond July 2021.
 The Newton Rigg Strategic Review has been a separate, formal process.

 Has there been a public consultation about Newton Rigg Campus?

-Why are you proposing to close next summer rather than this summer?
+Why did you decide to close the campus in summer 2021 rather than summer 2020?

 Closing the campus in July 2021 enables students who have started courses with us to progress and complete an additional academic year.
 It also enables a transition period and time for staff to prepare for the future.

 The College’s governing body were clear that they wanted to delay a closure for one academic year, despite having an option to close by September 2020, to protect the best interest of students over this academic year.

 Has the College considered any other options?